 In 1832, a French artist, Jean Fredrick Valdec, traveled to Palenque.
 Believing that Phoenicians, Hindus, or Babylonians must have created the beautiful city (rather than native Americans), he drew Indian elephants in his hieroglyphs.
 Artists that followed were equally hampered by their preconceived notions, until the 1880's when Alfred Mosley's photographs appeared.

 J. Eric Thompson was most respected Mayanist from 1930's until the 1960's.
-He created a meticulous classification system of over 800 Maya signs, and assigned a number to each.
+He created a meticulous classification system of over 800 Maya symbols, and assigned a number to each.
 He believed that the figures carved in stone depicted Maya gods and the the symbols were a mystic exercise for the Maya to get in touch with those gods.
 Tatanya Proscuriokoff would prove him wrong.
-After 20 years of field work at Piedras Negras, Guatemala, and other sites, she found the glyphs for birth, coronation and death, and demonstrated that the monuments told the history of human beings.
+After 20 years of field work at Piedras Negras, Guatemala, and other sites, she found the Mayan symbols and meanings for birth, coronation and death, and demonstrated that the monuments told the history of human beings.

-Uri Valenovich Konorokoff, the lone mayanist in Stalin's Soviet Union theorized that the glyphs represented the sound of the spoken Mayan language.
+Uri Valenovich Konorokoff, the lone mayanist in Stalin's Soviet Union theorized that the glyphs represented the sounds of the spoken Mayan language, that there was no Mayan alphabet.
 In the hysteria of the Cold War, his priceless insight was dismissed as Soviet propaganda.
 Subsequent events would prove that he was right.

 Linda Shele and Peter Matthews discovered the royal sun sign and decoded the dynastic history of Palenque in 1973.

-In the late 1970's fewer than 30 of the 800 signs could be read with confidence.
+In the late 1970's fewer than 30 of the 800 sacred mayan symbols could be read with confidence.

 The decipherment of the hieroglyphs gives today's Maya 1500 years of history written in the words of their ancestors, not in the words of white people from Europe.
 It gives us a window into the history, science and literature of a vanished world.
 From Chitzen Itza, Palenque, Copan, and dozens of sites scattered in between, the ancient Maya now speak for themselves.